Hôtel-Dieu des Hospices Civils de Beaune

 I was commissioned to redesign and revitalize the institution’s print communication assets.
 Working closely with the Hôtel-Dieu team in Beaune I oversaw the design and production process from the drawing board to the printing press.

-“The Hôtel-Dieu team is delighted with the result, which brilliantly highlights the historical research conducted since 2023.
+“The Hôtel-Dieu team is delighted with the result.
 This new identity elevates our visitor engagement, with guests specifically noting the exceptional quality of the materials - from the paper selection to the custom inks.”

 Sandrine Allard-Saint-Albin